Kihikah/phase-1-cat-adoption-spa/README.md

-**Cat Adoption SPA**
-**Project Overview**
+# Cat Adoption SPA
+## Project Overview
 This is a Single Page Application (SPA) for adopting cats.
 Users can browse a list of adorable cats available for adoption, view their details, and adopt them.
 Upon adoption, the cat is removed from the list.

 ## Features
--Fetches cat data dynamically from a public API.
+- Fetches cat data dynamically from a public API.
--Displays cat images, names, and adoption statuses.
+- Displays cat images, names, and adoption statuses.
+  - Includes additional details like health condition, age, etc.(future to be added features)
--Users can adopt a cat by clicking a button, which removes it from the list.
+- Users can adopt a cat by clicking a button, which removes it from the list.(should take the user to adoptors page to input their details and pay required fee to adopt the cat)
--A polished and responsive UI using HTML, CSS, and JavaScript.
+- A polished and responsive UI using HTML, CSS, and JavaScript.
--Uses asynchronous API requests to fetch and update cat data.
+- Uses asynchronous API requests to fetch and update cat data.

- **Live Demo**
+ ## Live DemoS

  ## Technologies Used